There are three key teams who can help you with different aspects of your research:

 Academic Career Map (ACM)

-The Academic Career Map (ACM) is a framework providing guidance to support the career development and progression of academics across the University.
-It will come into effect for the 2019/20 academic year.
+The Academic Career Map is a framework providing guidance to support the career development and progression of academics across Kent.